rantsandruse/pytorch_lstm_01intro/README.md

-# Learning Pytorch in Ten Days: Day 1 - How to train a basic LSTM tagger
+# Learning Pytorch in Ten Days: Day 1 - How to train a basic LSTM tagger (RFC)
 And the relationship between NLL Loss, cross entropy loss and softmax...

 ##  Introduction